There, you said it. Or, at least read it.

 “We didn’t split up because of money, and it seemed crazy to start fighting about it at that point.”
 So they quickly turned to some professionals who could help keep things as simple – and friendly – as possible.

-Lee Rosen, founding partner of The Rosen Law Firm and a legal advisor to the National Council of Juvenile and Family Court Judges, applauds their good judgment.
+Lee Rosen, now retired founding partner of The Rosen Law Firm and a legal advisor to the National Council of Juvenile and Family Court Judges, applauds their good judgment.
 “They certainly did the smart thing, and the right thing for them.”

 He adds, however, that while “it would be nice if every situation was that non-combative, and the people involved were always willing to work together,” from his vast experience that’s not often the case.